victorlin2/Website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Analytical chemistry
+  - mass spectrometry
-  - Mass Spectrometry, NMR
-  - Exposomics, Metabolomics
+  - metabolomics
-  - Chemometrics
+  - environmental health
-  - Cancer, Metabolism, Liver disease

 # Education to show in About widget
 education: